yaal-coop/sheraf/doc/databasetree.rst

    ...     peter.gun = "remington"

 We edited *Cowboy* to add a *gun* index.
-Indices are multiple by default, so as we did not passed any argument to :func:`~sheraf.attributes.base.BaseAttribute.index`, the *gun* index is multiple.
+Indices are multiple by default, so as we did not passed any argument to :func:`~sheraf.attributes.Attribute.index`, the *gun* index is multiple.

 This means that each entry in the *gun* index will match a list of references